 Oncologists today are constantly working at finding cures and developing preventive measures to stop the development of this disease.
-For better results, specialists are also actively seeking alternative treatments for their patients to pursue along with clinical therapy, such as "nutritional therapy, herbal therapy, sportive therapy, art therapy, music and dance therapy, imagery, yoga, and acupuncture" (Aktas & Ogce 2005, 408).
-Realizing the importance of continuing education and support, several Non-Governmental Organizations (NGOs), Associations, Bodies and Groups have emerged to support patients and survivors in Malaysia.
-Most of these supportive bodies work under the three-pronged principles of Educate, Care, and Support.
-National Cancer Society Malaysia (NCSM) Pink Unity, for instance, provides educational programs, consultation services as well as recreational activities or wellness classes, among others, cooking, painting, qi-gong, yoga, and dance.
-As for breast cancer alone, there are about 18-20 supporting groups throughout Malaysia (Yip Siew Fune, 10 April 2020).
-Some of the prominent bodies are Breast Cancer Welfare Association (BCWA), Breast Cancer Foundation (previously known as PRIDE), and Pink Ribbon Wellness (L) Foundation as well as numerous breast cancer support groups throughout the nation.
-These organizations and groups focus on educational sessions, group sharing sessions, and they also conduct fitness programs.
-Two groups that have played significant role in providing support for the clinical and post-clinical population are the University of Malaya Medical Centre (UMMC) Candy Girls Breast Cancer Support Group (henceforth, Candy Girls) and UMMC Exercise Support Group (ESG).
-I am interested in Candy Girls, a group that strongly advocates dance as a form of self-rehabilitation practice, as the focus of this paper.
-This group, although small in number (26-30) members), has gained visibility and has made a significant impact on the society through its dance related activities.
-This paper will examine the background and activities of its members.
-Through this examination, I trace how a group that was originally formed for a therapeutic study has transformed into a powerful group that independently practice self-rehabilitation.
-Although the group is guided by physicians in UMMC, it possesses the power to organize and reorganize its activities for the well-being of its members.
-In this research, dance is regarded as a useful form of practice that promotes health development amongst a postclinical population and a means to build solidarity within the community.
+For better results, specialists are also actively seeking alternative treatments for their patients to pursue along with clinical therapy, such as "nutritional therapy, herbal therapy, sportive therapy, art therapy, music and dance therapy, imagery, yoga, and acupuncture" (Aktas and Ogce 2005, 408).
+Realising the importance of continuing education and support, several non-governmental organisations, associations, bodies and groups have emerged to support patients and survivors in Malaysia.
+Most of these supportive bodies work under the three-pronged principles of educate, care and support.
+National Cancer Society Malaysia (NCSM) Pink Unity, for instance, provides educational programmes, consultation services as well as recreational activities or wellness classes, among others, cooking, painting, Qi-Gong, yoga and dance.
+As for breast cancer alone, there are about 18 to 20 supporting groups throughout Malaysia.3 Some of the prominent bodies are Breast Cancer Welfare Association (BCWA), Breast Cancer Foundation (previously known as PRIDE), and Pink Ribbon Wellness (L) Foundation as well as numerous breast cancer support groups throughout the nation.
+These organisations and groups focus on educational sessions, group sharing sessions and also conduct fitness programmes.
+Two groups that have played significant roles in providing support for the clinical and post-clinical population are the University of Malaya Medical Centre (UMMC) Candy Girls Breast Cancer Support Group (henceforth, Candy Girls) and UMMC Exercise Support Group (ESG).
+The authors are interested in Candy Girls, a group that strongly advocates dance as a form of self-rehabilitation practice, as the focus of this article.
+This group, although small in number (26 to 30 members), has gained visibility and has made a significant impact on the society through its dance related activities.
+This article will examine the background and activities of its members.
+Through this examination, the authors trace how a group that was originally formed for a therapeutic study has transformed into a powerful group that independently practice self-rehabilitation.
+Although the group is guided by physicians in UMMC, it possesses the power to organise and reorganise its activities for the well-being of its members.
+In this research, dance is regarded as a useful form of practice that promotes health development amongst a post-clinical population and a means to build solidarity within the community.